 The Company uses several revenue recognition methods in accounting for its revenues as disclosed in Note 4.12.
-Use of these methods require the Company to determine the allocation of the contract price based on the disclosed accounting policy.
+The use of these methods requires the Company to determine the allocation of the contract price based on the disclosed accounting policy.